worldbank/GEPD/README.md

 This repository is for the Global Education Policy Dashboard team.

 ## Organization of Repo

+1)	Master_Code: will contain a generic version of the code used to do sampling, data quality checks, cleaning, and analysis.
+The plan is update this code frequently, and then when new countries are added some template code is already available to get started.
+2)	Country Specific Code:  Each country will also have a code directory containing the code that has been tailored for that country.
+For example, Peru will have a directory containing the sampling code and any future cleaning code.

+The github repo is private and only accessible to users in the World Bank EduAnalytics team.

+All Stata datasets or csv files are set to .gitignore, meaning they will not be uploaded onto github when things are pushed, so that no data is accidentally pushed .

 Country specific and generic code used to do sampling, clean data, do quality checks, and analysis are available in this repo.

 Folders are organized by Country -> Year -> Code